shivkumar98/OCP-Java-Examples/src/chapter_7_v2/c_7_6_managingConcurrentProcesses/README.md

 6) The `join()` method is called after the `fork()` method and causes the current thread to wait for the results of a subtask
 7) Calling the `compute()` method within `compute()` causes the task to wait for the result of the subtask
 8) The `fork()` method should be called before the current thread performs a `compute()` operation, with `join()` called to read the results afterward
+9) The `compute()` method takes no class, so constructor of class is used to pass instructions to task